FeetFinder’s Popularity Peaked — And Then Stalled

 Reason #6: High-Volume Creators Earn More on Footly (Net Earnings)

-FeetFinder charges a flat 20% on every sale plus a creator subscription fee.
+FeetFinder charges a 10%–15% seller service fee plus a fixed seller platform fee.
 On Footly, the platform fee scales down with your tier — so heavy sellers on Icon ($9.99/mo, 5%) end up with materially more **net income** at the end of the month.

 | Platform / Tier | Gross on $100 (sub revenue) | Actual Net |